 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a blizzard is coming.
-Snow and ice that collect inside your system can melt and refreeze, breaking condenser coils and decreasing efficiency.
+You can temporarily cover your air conditioner in the winter when you know a blizzard is approaching.
+Snow and ice that collect inside your AC can melt and refreeze, harming condenser coils and decreasing efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your system if a severe storm is imminent in Sandpoint.
-Hail can critically damage your system’s fins, altering efficiency.
+Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your air conditioner if a bad storm is coming in Sandpoint.
+Hail can critically damage your system’s coils, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair

-Whether you have questions about heating and cooling or need air conditioning service, Age Heating & Cooling provides help.
-Give us a call at 208-578-4258 or schedule an appointment online.
+Whether you have questions about heating and cooling or need air conditioning service, Age Heating & Cooling provides aid.
+Give us a call at 208-603-2210 or schedule an appointment online.